kubabuda/EEPROM_generator/README.md

 # TODO

-- output for VISIBLE_STRING and ARRAY
+- CoeDetailsEnable save/restore in/from esi.json
 - how to specify string length in PDOs
+- test output for VISIBLE_STRING
+- test output for ARRAY
-- why form.
+- why form.value for string = 0
+- unit test esi.json saving

 - why default dark mode has dark text in Chromium but not Firefox, when OS is in dark mode
 - add support for 64bit number types